NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 ### **Why Calculate Planetary Volumes?**

 Calculating the volumes of planets is a neat exercise for practicing with NumPy.
 It demonstrates how efficiently the library handles mathematical operations on datasets of various sizes.
-This exercise offers insights into the speed and performance that NumPy brings to data processing tasks, even as we scale up the data.
+This exercise offers insights into the speed and performance that NumPy brings to data processing tasks, even as data scales up.

 ### **Step-by-Step: Using NumPy to Calculate the Volume of the 8 Planets**